xxyyss/DRV8825-with-Raspberry-Pi-3/README.md

 **Planned:**

-- This script will be replaced by a new project: https://github.com/dan-nkl/RASPI3-DRV8825
+- This script will be replaced by a simpler new project: https://github.com/dan-nkl/RASPI3-DRV8825